CreateLab/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/controls/togglebutton.md

 ## Examples

 ### Speaker Mute Button
-This button will show a speaker icon or an unmuted speaker icon based on whether the button is checked or unchecked, which the `ToggleButton` control toggles between when users click on the button.
+This button will show a muted speaker icon or an unmuted speaker icon based on whether the button is checked or unchecked, which the `ToggleButton` control toggles between when users click on the button.

 ```xml
 <Style Selector="ToggleButton DrawingPresenter.tbchecked">